 To learn more about how Snowflake and FME work together, check out Using Snowflake Spatial in FME for Geospatial Data

-Amanda SchrackWhile Amanda's background education is in environmental science and GIS, she now writes content for safe.com.
+Amanda SchrackWhile Amanda's background is in environmental science and GIS, she now writes content for safe.com.
 Looks like writing all those research reports paid off!
-In her spare time, Amanda likes to craft, watch true crime documentaries, and learn about bugs (the kind with six legs).
+In her spare time, Amanda likes to make crafts, watch documentaries, and learn about bugs (the kind with six legs).